How to get rid of warts?

 What are warts and where do they come from?

-What are home remedies for warts?
+What are some home remedies for warts?

 • apple cider vinegar, whose effects are sometimes compared to salicylic acid,

-• dandelion sap,
+• dandelion juice,

 • aloe vera,